torvalds/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 	  applications may use VMA policies.

 	* A task may install a new VMA policy on a sub-range of a previously mmap()ed region.
-When this happens, Linux splits the existing virtual memory area into 2 or 3 VMAs, each with its own policy.
+When this happens, GNU/Linux splits the existing virtual memory area into 2 or 3 VMAs, each with its own policy.